LATEST: Another increase in cases confirmed in Laois of coronavirus Covid-19

 Neighbouring counties have seen further rises reported today.

-In Offaly, there are now 205 cases up from 198 cases the previous day.
-Tipperary has 327 cases up from 320.
+In Offaly, there are now 12 more cases up to 217.
+Tipperary has jumped to 343 cases up from 327.

-Kilkenny now has 222 cases up from 216 the previous day, while Kildare has risen to 875 up from 851.
+Kilkenny now has 227 cases up from 222 the previous day, while Kildare has risen sharply to 954 up from 875.

-The county breakdown relates to the latest figures confirmed on Tuesday, April 21 so do not include the big spike in figures announced on Thursday when nearly 1,000 new cases were confirmed.
+The county breakdown relates to the latest figures confirmed on Wednesday, April 22.

-The up to date national figures for Thursday show that a further 28 Covid-19 related deaths were notified to the Department of Health, bringing the toll to 808 deaths so far in Ireland.
+The up to date national figures for Friday have brought the death toll suddenly to over 1,000 in Ireland.
+The Department announced a further 37 Covid-19 related deaths, but as well they announced 185 'probable' deaths, and denotified two deaths as not being from Covid-19, bringing the toll to 1014 deaths so far in Ireland.

 Read more on the national figures today here